I was in Baltimore for a weekend, after a week teaching a cybersecurity course in Annapolis, Maryland.

 No swimming, just cosplaying.

-If my Fuji camera weren't so slow to intialize and focus, then you could join me in seeing these two pirate girls making out.
+If my Fuji camera weren't so slow to intialize and focus, then you could have joined me in seeing these two pirate girls making out.

 Two girls apparently from Sucker Punch leave the conference center area at the end of the day.

-If you are interested in anime and manga, also see my page about manga in Japan.
-Or, if you are interested in comics in general, my page on the comic book art in Brussels.
+If you are interested in anime and manga, also see my page about comic book art in Brussels.

 The John H.R.
-Latrobe House is at far left, and the Baltimore HI hostel where I stayed is at right.
+Latrobe House is at far left in the first picture below, and the Baltimore HI hostel where I stayed is at right.
 The hostel is the brown building just beyond the white building.

 See my other Baltimore travel page for more details on the local Edgar Allen Poe sites and the HI hostel.